U.S. DOT to spend $8 million on drive sober ad campaign

 WASHINGTON, D.C.
 (NEXSTAR) — Drive sober or get pulled over.

-That’s the message from the U.S. Department of Transporation as the holiday party season approaches.
+That’s the message from the U.S. Department of Transportation as the holiday party season approaches.

 Nearly 10,000 people died last year in alcohol-related crashes, and now the DOT is hoping a new ad campaign will remind people to be safe.